 Accounting in China

 TAKE ME THERE

 Accounting in China is different than international accounting standards.
-Like many financial services in China, this can present a challenge for international companies.
-This article summarizes WFOE accounting duties, while focusing on bridging the gap between Chinese and international standards.
+Like many financial services in China, this presents a significant challenge for international companies.
+This article summarizes WFOE Chinese accounting duties, while focusing on bridging the gap between local and international accounting standards.

+Accounting in China